inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 will."
 -- Francisco d'Anconia, in Ayn Rand's _Atlas Shrugged_
 The more we disagree, the more chance there is that at least one of us is right.
-If a putt passes over the hole without dropping, it is emed to have dropped.
+If a tt passes over the hole without dropping, it is emed to have dropped.
 The law of gravity holds that any object attempting to tain a position in the atmosphere without something to support it must drop.
 The law of gravity superces the law of golf.